data-gymnasia/courses/content/linear-algebra/content.md

 **Exercise**
 Suppose that $\mathbf{u} = [2,0]$ and $\mathbf{v} = [1,2]$.
 Draw the set of all points $(a,b)$ in $\mathbb{R}^2$ for which the vector $[a,b]$ can be written as an *integer* linear combination of $\mathbf{u}$ and $\mathbf{v}$.

-Note: an integer linear combination is a linear combination where the weights are integers.
+_Note_: An integer linear combination is a linear combination where the weights are integers.
 :::

     x-quill